Eric-Robert-Lawson/attractor-oncology/Patient_Geometric_Sovereignty.md

 *"The medical system will tell you what worked*
 *in a population of people like you.*
 *Your geometry will tell you what is happening*
-*to your cells.*
+*in your cells.*
-*Both are necessary.*
-*In the scenario that matters most,*
-*yours is the measurement that saves your life."*
+*You need both.*
+*You have the right to both."*

-— Eric Robert Lawson, March 4, 2026
+— Eric Robert Lawson, OrganismCore, 2026-03-04